Dasudian/dsd_docs/dsd-dsdb/tools/shell.md

 Use https for requests.

 `-username 'username'`
-The username `influx` uses to connect to the server.
+The username `dsdb` uses to connect to the server.

 `-version`
 Display the DSDB version and exit.